Getting started with Tehama Administration

 - Log in to the Tehama Web UI.

-- Click the name of the Room that contains the Desktop template you wish to delete.
+- Click the name of the Enclave that contains the Desktop template you wish to delete.

 - In the resulting screen (the Room interface), click CONFIGURE.